L0-and-behold/efficient-compression/compressing_classifiers_and_MLPs/README.md

 # Compressing Classifiers and MLPs

-Codebase for the experiments from our paper regarding language models and Wikipedia dataset compression.
+Codebase for the experiments from our paper regarding the classifier and teacherstudent experiments.

 ## Table of Contents
 - [Quick Start](#quick-start)